 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-A selective group III mGlu receptor antagonist (apparent Kd values are 5.1 and 488 μM for group III and group II mGlu receptors respectively; IC50 > 1 mM for group I, NMDA, AMPA and kainate receptors).
+UBP1112 is an a selective group III mGlu receptor antagonist (apparent Kd values are 5.1 and 488 μM for group III and group II mGlu receptors respectively; IC50 > 1 mM for group I, NMDA, AMPA and kainate receptors).

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Preparing Stock Solutions for UBP1112

 The following data is based on the product molecular weight 259.2.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |10 mM||0.39 mL||1.93 mL||3.86 mL|

 References are publications that support the biological activity of the product.